Be the first one to learn about service and product updates.

 How the tracking works

-The tracking apparatus consists of a sensor board (located inside the air dispenser), a specially designed carbon fiber cage or foam maze with magnets built into the bottom, a control unit and an open source software.
+The tracking apparatus consists of a sensor board (located inside the air dispenser), a specially designed carbon fiber cage, or, alternatively, a foam cage or maze with magnets built into the bottom, a control unit, and open-source software.
 Sensors detect the movement of magnets, a processor in the control unit calculates the cage coordinates in real-time and streams the data to the computer software, which extrapolates the cage movements into the animal’s trajectory relative to the cage.

 Why magnetic tracking?

 The magnetic tracker’s speed (100 fps) and spatial resolution (1 mm) would be hard to match for camera-based tracking devices.
 Unlike video tracking, magnetic tracking is unaffected by lighting conditions.
 Besides that: the sensor board is hidden inside the air dispenser and does not require extra space in the experimental set-up.